Raeesh Maniar: Recognition

 He won the Shayda Award (2001) instituted by the Indian National Theater in Mumbai.

 In 2002, he won an award given by Gujarati Sahitya Parishad for the best translation of Gulzar's poetry into Gujarati.
 His book, Baal Uchher Ni Barakhadi, was awarded a second-place B. N. Mankad Prize for 1998–1999 by Gujarati Sahitya Parishad.

 He received the Kalapi Award in 2016.
-He received the Narmad Suvarna Chandrak award for 2012 for his book Aam Lakhvu Karave Alakhni Safar.
+He received the Narmad Suvarna Chandrak for 2012 for his book Aam Lakhvu Karave Alakhni Safar.